Christmas in Ireland: After Christmas Day

-St Stephen's Day would be marked by the visiting of wren boys to homes to collect money for the "wren party".
-It was traditional for Christians to fast on St Stephen's Day in honour of the saint's martyrdom.
-Both Ireland and Northern Ireland have the tradition of Christmas mummers' play, similar to but different from the wren boys; participants would cite rhymes in exchange for "treats" in the two weeks leading up to Christmas.
+Saint Stephen's Day would be marked by the visiting of wren boys to homes to collect money for the "wren party".
+It was traditional for Christians to fast on Saint Stephen's Day in honour of the saint's martyrdom.
+Both The Republic of Ireland and Northern Ireland have the tradition of Christmas mummers' play, similar to but different from the wren boys; participants would cite rhymes in exchange for "treats" in the two weeks leading up to Christmas.
 Christmas celebrations in Ireland finish on 6 January, variously known as Women's Christmas (Nollaig na mBan), Little Christmas or Epiphany, with people taking down their Christmas decorations.
 The period between Christmas day and Little Christmas was known as "between the two Christmases" and was a popular time for matchmaking as it was traditionally a period of leisure.
 It was commonly believed that only snow that fell during this period would stay on the ground.

-On New Year's Eve 1961 television came to Ireland.
+On New Year's Eve 1961 RTÉ launched as the first television station based in the Republic of Ireland.